 Millennials with a behavioral health condition are twice as likely to be diagnosed with a chronic physical condition such as hypertension, type II diabetes and coronary artery disease.
-Read more about how 92 percent of millennials believe COVID-19 has impacted their mental health by downloading the PDF File mini whitepaper by the Blue Cross Blue Shield Association.
+Read more about how 92 percent of millennials believe COVID-19 has impacted their mental health by downloading the Supporting the behavioral health of your millennial employees External Site mini whitepaper by the Blue Cross Blue Shield Association.

 Experts aren’t sure what the long-term consequences of the coronavirus pandemic will be.
 But it’s pretty clear the current upheaval will have a lasting impact on every generation.